-Process for Remediating Complaints of Mistreatment, Discrimination, or Harassment
+Procedures for Addressing Complaints of Mistreatment, Discrimination, or Harassment

-The Program in Medical Education (PME) is committed to remediating instances of student mistreatment in a manner that protects students from potential retaliation or reprisals.
-At the same time, implementation of the policy requires thoughtful and fair treatment of faculty, house officers, and others against whom instances of student mistreatment may be alleged.
-When web-based reporting of a troubling instance of mistreatment is received by the Dean for Medical Education, he will make a determination of whether the event warrants immediate action or should be aggregated with other such events (to limit potential identification of the complainant, which could lead to retaliation) before remediation is pursued.
-Similarly, when reports of mistreatment appear on required student course/clerkship surveys, the Center for Evaluation will collate the reports and make a similar determination of whether immediate action or a delay in releasing the comments to faculty is warranted.
+For all other allegations: The Program in Medical Education (PME) is committed to addressing allegations of student mistreatment in a manner that protects students from potential retaliation or reprisals.
+At the same time, implementation of the policy requires thoughtful and fair treatment of faculty, house officers, and others against whom allegations of student mistreatment may be brought.
+When a web-based allegation of mistreatment is received by the Dean for Medical Education, he will make a determination of whether the event warrants immediate action or should be aggregated with other such events (to limit potential identification of the complainant, which could lead to retaliation) before remediation is pursued.
+Similarly, when allegations of mistreatment appear on required student course/clerkship surveys, the Center for Evaluation will collate the reports and make a similar determination of whether immediate action or a delay in releasing the comments to faculty is warranted.

 The PME will work with offices at the affiliated hospitals, e.g., the Center for Professionalism and Peer Support at the Brigham & Women’s Hospital, to address complaints of mistreatment.
 In addition, PME leadership will communicate with residency and fellowship directors for complaints against residents and fellows, with division chiefs and/or department chairs for complaints about faculty, and with hospital leaders for complaints about department chairs.

-In cases associated with uncertainty and ambiguity, the Dean for Medical Education will appoint a joint faculty-student ad hoc committee to consider the complaint of mistreatment and will rely on the committee’s recommendation for reporting and remediation.
+In cases where there is significant uncertainty and ambiguity, the Dean for Medical Education will appoint a joint faculty-student ad hoc committee to consider the complaint of mistreatment and will rely on the committee’s recommendation for reporting and remediation.

 Cases of alleged harassment by medical students will be adjudicated by the Harvard Medical School Promotion and Review Board (Section 4).

-A student may seek counsel in a matter involving mistreatment, discrimination, affirmative action, or harassment through an appropriate officer, such as the HMS Ombudsperson; a Society Master or Associate Master; a faculty advisor/mentor; a course, clerkship or PCE director; the coordinator of services for students with disabilities; the Dean for Students or other Harvard Medical School or hospital official.
+A student may seek counsel in a matter involving mistreatment, discrimination, affirmative action, or harassment through an appropriate officer, such as the HMS Ombudsperson; the University Title IX Officer or an HMS Title IX Coordinator; a Society Master or Associate Master; a faculty advisor/mentor; a course, clerkship or PCE director; the coordinator of services for students with disabilities; the Dean for Students or other Harvard Medical School or hospital official.